dcunited001/dc.files/README.md

 - /etc/zlogin
 - /etc/zlogout
 - automatically configure .zsh profile fonts/colors
+- zsh add new keys for navigating tab-complete
+- zsh add new char for !last-cmd-autocomplete?
+- add modkey for hard to reach symbol chars?

 ### other files to manage
 - good location for misc files? (preserve modularity while